 Furthermore, the Regulator is no longer contacted by the media or members of the public and expected to provide details about outages and power interruptions with TasNetworks now providing up-to-date information on power interruptions.

 However, under Chapters 8 and 12 of the Tasmanian Electricity Code the Distribution Network Service Provider continues to have an obligation to report to the Regulator with respect to the operation of the mainland Tasmanian Distribution network.
 In addition, the Regulator’s obligations under the ESI Act remain unchanged as does AEMO’s and the Regulator’s respective roles with respect to incident reporting.

 While there may no longer a requirement to notify the Regulator of minor incidents, or for the Regulator to be notified immediately of incidents, to meet its statutory obligations, the Regulator needs to be advised:

 - that appropriate measures have been put in place to prevent its re-occurrence.

-The Regulator sought feedback on draft revisions to the Guideline.
-Consultation closed on 26 April 2019.
+The Regulator sought feedback on draft revisions to the Guideline to reflect these changes with consultation closing on 26 April 2019.
 A submission was received from TasNetworks.
 TasNetworks' submission can be found here.